-- 10.2.1 The system of outcome-linked awards (OLA) at the TERI University is being instituted to recognise outstanding contributions of faculty members and to signal the direction in which the University would like its faculty to strive.
+10.2.1 The system of outcome-linked awards (OLA) at the TERI SAS is being instituted to recognise outstanding contributions of faculty members and to signal the direction in which the University would like its faculty to strive.
 At the same time, the University would also like to reward exceptional achievements of faculty members, be they in terms of teaching, research or other contributions.
 In rewarding these exceptional achievements, the University would henceforth bear in mind that all faculty members in the University are expected to be of a high quality.
-As such, these rewards would only be given for achievements beyond normal expectations. - 10.2.2 Outcome linked award (OLA) and Performance Linked Rewards (PLR) will be applicable to faculty members employed by and drawing salary from the
+As such, these rewards would only be given for achievements beyond normal expectations.

-University who are on the rolls on 30 June of each year and have completed at least 6 months of service at the University.
-This will include those on deputation to the University.

-- 10.2.3 For purposes of determining the OLA/PLR, the performance of the preceding year (year ending 30 June) will be considered. - 10.2.4 The decision on OLA/PLR will be made in end July/early August each year. - 10.2.5 OLA will be as follows: - Rs 5 lakhs for each approved patent where the affiliation is to the TERI Unviersity. - Rs 50,000/- for each category A publication and a personal academic expenditure budget of Rs 25,000 to be spent by the awardee on any academic activity within a period of 2 year from the date of the grant (First Author) - "Faculty of the Year" awards of Rs 30,000/- each, based on all-round performance assessed on students' feedback, pedagogical innovations, number of on-track Ph.D students, events organised, conferences attended with substantial roles, positive attitude and team spirit.
+- 10.2.2 Outcome linked award (OLA) and Performance Linked Rewards (PLR) will be applicable to faculty members employed by and drawing salary from the University who are on the rolls on 30 June of each year and have completed at least 6 months of service at the University.
+This will include those on deputation to the University. - 10.2.3 For purposes of determining the OLA/PLR, the performance of the preceding year (year ending 30 June) will be considered. - 10.2.4 The decision on OLA/PLR will be made in end July/early August each year. - 10.2.5 OLA will be as follows: - Rs 5 lakhs for each approved patent where the affiliation is to the TERI Unviersity. - Rs 50,000/- for each category A3 publication and a personal academic expenditure budget of Rs 25,000 to be spent by the awardee on any academic activity within a period of 2 year from the date of the grant (First Author) - "Faculty of the Year" awards of Rs 30,000/- each, based on all-round performance assessed on students' feedback, pedagogical innovations, number of on-track Ph.D students, events organised, conferences attended with substantial roles, positive attitude and team spirit.
 Faculty members selected for this award would also be recognised on the University's website and at a suitable place on the premises. - Rs 25,000/- for a minimum of 2 publications in non-category A international peer reviewed journals or their equivalent (recognised by first author; half weightage given to supervisor when first author is a student) - Rs 3,500/- per hour of recorded lectures (approved and with quality control) for online courses - 10.2.6 In order to encourage interdisciplinary and collaborative research, the award/reward for publications would be increased by 10% for each additional author in the case of co-authored publications.
 The award/reward amounts would normally be equally shared between authors unless they mutually decide otherwise. - 10.2.7 The award for publications in Category A journals/publications would be applicable only to publications from the faculty member's own research and not from publications based on students work.
-However, the reward for publication in international peer reviewed journals would apply to the main supervisor for publications related to the work of PhD/Masters students as well, with weightage as specified above. - 10.2.8 The 'Faculty of the Year' award may be given to more than one faculty member each year.
-However, a faculty member can earn this award only once in 2 years.
-Faculty members would need to indicate in their appraisal forms if they would like to be considered for this award.
+However, the reward for publication in international peer reviewed journals would apply to the main supervisor for publications related to the work of PhD/Masters students as well, with weightage as specified above.

-&lt;sup>3 Category A Publications would be those publications that either appear in very high impact journals or demonstrate a high policy/implementation impact or have a high societal relevance.
+3 Category A Publications would be those publications that either appear in very high impact journals or demonstrate a high policy/implementation impact or have a high societal relevance.